Aurel300/haxe-sys/README.md

 ## Impact on existing code

-Existing code should not be affected, since the new classes will have methods for backward compatibility.
+Existing code should not be affected:

+ - completely new APIs will be in new packages
+ - new APIs which are largely compatible with the old APIs still keep the methods of the old APIs for backward compatibility

 ## Drawbacks